azerion/bluestack-sdk-android/Home.md

     }
 ```
 #####Handle callBack from NativeListener
-adsAdapter.nativeObjectDidLoad(): will be called by the SDK when your nativeObject is ready. now you can create your own view.
+nativeObjectDidLoad()  will be called by the SDK when your nativeObject is ready. now you can create your own view.
 ```
 #!java
 @Override